exercism/java/concepts/arrays/about.md

 Accessing an index that is outside of the valid indexes for the array results in an `IndexOutOfBoundsException`.

 Arrays can be manipulated by either calling an array instance's methods or properties, or by using the static methods defined in the `Arrays` class (typically only used in generic code).
-The most commonly used property for arrays is its length which can be accessed like this:
+Java has a built-in `length` property that returns the length of an array, which can be accessed like this:

 ```java
 int arrayLength = someArray.length;